Boojum Gadgets

 Gadgets in ZK programming are common arrangement of circuits abstracted for ease of use.
 Boojum gadgets are low-level implementations of tools for constraint systems.
 They consist of various types such as curves, hash functions, lookup tables, and different circuit types.

-These gadgets are mostly a reference from , with additional hash functions added.
+These gadgets are mostly a reference from [franklin-crypto](https://github.com/matter-labs/franklin-crypto), with additional hash functions added.
 These gadgets have been changed to use the Goldilocks field (order 2^64 - 2^32 + 1), which is much smaller than bn256.
 This allows us to reduce the proof system.

-Circuits types
+### Circuits types <a href="#circuits-types" id="circuits-types"></a>

 We have next types with we use for circuits: